Skip Navigation

 Monitoring tasks

-One consideration should also be how resilient you need your tasks to be.
+One consideration is also how resilient you need your tasks to be.
 For example, as mentioned in the documentation, “When a task fails, no rebalance is triggered as a task failure is considered an exceptional case.
-As such, failed tasks are not automatically restarted by the framework and should be restarted via the REST API.”
-This means if you are not monitoring the tasks things may not be happening as expected.
+As such, failed tasks aren’t automatically restarted by the framework and must be restarted via the REST API.”
+This means if you aren’t monitoring the tasks, things don’t happen as expected.
 You can monitor the Connector application like you would another application on Heroku e.g. with New Relic, Librato, or a similar service.

 Managing configuration

 Some Connectors store configuration in property files.
-On Heroku, you should follow 12-Factor architecture, which specifies that configuration should be stored in the environment as Config Vars.
+On Heroku, follow 12-Factor architecture, which specifies that configuration must be stored in the environment as Config Vars.

 To use a Connector that requires property files, you can create an initialization script that writes files based on config vars before launching the Connector processes.
 This example repository writes configuration files with a start-distributed script, which is launched by its Procfile at dyno boot.